90-Day or 3-Month Alcohol and Drug Rehab Programs Near Me

-Reasons to Choose a 90-day Inpatient Alcohol and Drug Rehab Program
+Why should I Choose a 90-day Inpatient Rehab Program?

 The main benefits of longer-term treatment, such as 90-day alcohol or drug rehab, are the controlled distraction-free environment and sufficient time to transition from detox program and stabilization to long-lasting recovery following a structured treatment plan.
 It provides enough time to address the root causes of addiction in a secure atmosphere.
 It takes time to build these skills and change behavior patterns.2

 Additionally, the supportive environment of residential 90-day rehabs surrounds the patient with a recovery mindset and the stability to obtain these goals.
 Licensed residential rehab centers offer structured and intensive care, round-the-clock supervision, safe housing, and access to medical services.8

 Another important highlight of 90-day rehabilitation programs is the relationship created between the patient and the treatment team.
 This connection that gets built over time can become the foundation of trust and collaboration.5

 How Much Does a 90-Day or 3-Month Inpatient Rehab Cost?

 Depending on the type and length of the program, amenities, or location, the cost of 3-month rehab can be very different.
 The average price range for 90-day drug rehab programs is usually $200–$700 per day.
 The estimated cost of basic residential treatment is between $2,000 and $20,000.
 Long-term residential care lasting between 60 and 90 days may cost twice as much.
 Some luxury rehab facilities charge more than $25,000 for 30 days of treatment.
 However, most private 90-day treatment centers charge less than that.9